-Our Board met nine times in 2022.
-Each of the directors attended at least 75% of the aggregate of (i) the total number of meetings of our Board (held during the period for which such directors served on the Board) and (ii) the total number of meetings of all committees of our Board on which the director served (during the periods for which the director served on such committee or committees) during 2022.
-All directors serving at the time of the 2022 Annual Meeting of Stockholders attended the 2021 Annual Meeting.
+Our Board met five times in 2024.
+Each of the directors attended at least 75% of the aggregate of (i) the total number of meetings of our Board (held during the period for which such directors served on the Board) and (ii) the total number of meetings of all committees of our Board on which the director served (during the periods for which the director served on such committees) during 2024.
+Mr. Holmer and Dr. Cohen attended the 2024 annual meeting of stockholders.
 We do not have a formal policy requiring members of the Board to attend our annual meetings.